Problems with Silica Gel Cat Litter

-Please bear with us while we explain the connection between Sarcoidosis and silica gel cat litter – you’ll likely find this as shocking as we did.
+3. Sarcoidosis and silica gel cat litter – you’ll likely find the connection as shocking as we did.

 Inorganic agents, including silica, have been reported to initiate inflammation and granulomatous reactions… We propose that silica, the major component of cat litter, might be such an agent.

 We report a case of biopsy-proven sarcoidosis with birefringent material, mainly silica, within the lung biopsy specimen.
 The patient had no relevant occupational history, but had cats and was extensively exposed to silica-containing cat litter.